Super-Horizon-Inc/CLIGames/README.md

     * mvn install

   * Steps to do git in Git Bash terminal:
+    * git checkout master  (switch direction to master repository)
     * git pull origin master    (pull code from master branch to my local: for latest code)
     * git checkout -b [name_of_branch]    (create a new branch and switch to it)
     * git status  (show which files are changed by me)
     * git add [path_changed_file1] [path_changed_file2] ... (get changed files be ready to be committed)
+      * git add --all  (do this if want to push all RELATED modified file, don't do this if the files will be divided to many groups)
-    * git commit -m "message_explain_what_you_did"  (pack the changed files up along with message(-m), still on local) (add and commit should group related files together, so we can provide clear explaination, they may be repeated many times)
+    * git commit -m "message_explain_what_you_did"  (pack the changed files up along with message(-m), still on local)
+      * (add and commit should group related files together, so we can provide clear explaination, they may be repeated many times)
+      * git checkout -b [name_of_branch]  (do this if forgot to create new branch in the beginning)
     * git push origin [name_of_branch]  (push all files from local to remote)
     * Go to Github account and create new pull request.